giantswarm/rbac-operator/README.md

 # rbac-operator

-The rbac-operator is an agent running in Giant Swarm management clusters, creating certain roles and rolebindings.
+The rbac-operator is a controller running in Giant Swarm management clusters, creating certain roles and rolebindings.

 ### How to build